Kevinwg02/kenemimusic-desktop/README.md

 This project is 100% of your local files.
 There only two functions that uses the internet.
 Artist images and lyrics directly in the app by API.

- For more info visit kenemusic.kevw.fr
+ For more info visit kenemimusic.kevw.fr

 ## Build and Run Desktop (JVM) Application